 Although the scale of offshore wind farm planning in UK waters is considerable, there is currently little concrete evidence about the extent to which fishing activity will re-locate within the vicinity of installations and under what conditions.
 A definitive answer is only possible by examining the activities of the fishing industry once projects have been installed.

-Supporting Risk Based Fisheries Assessments for MPAs (2015)
+Supporting Risk-Based Assessments of Fisheries in MPAs (2015)

 Updating Industry Guidance on Potting Rollers and Haulers (2011-12)